maevsi/maevsi/CONTRIBUTING.md

 If you find yourself adding empty lines to a Vue component's template to add structure to it, you should extract the separated parts into individual components.

+### Playwright

+We use Playwright for end-to-end testing.
+If your CI pipeline is failing because of incorrect test snapshots, `pnpm build` the application, update the snapshots using `pnpm test:e2e:docker:server:node:update` and commit the resulting changes if they match your expectation.

 ### Tailwind CSS

 1. Use `flex` as spacing strategy, not `space-*` or `m-*` (except where it really doesn't make sense)